 - Whether the data is being sold to third parties or not, and if yes, then for what purpose.
 If you sell information, include a link to a “Do Not Sell My Personal Information” page (read about this below).

-If you sell or transfer users’ information to third parties, it is necessary that you provide users with the ability to opt-out from that.
+If you sell or transfer users’ information to third parties, you must provide users with the ability to opt-out.
 This is what the “Do Not Sell My Personal Information” page is for.
-You can name this page with something less bold, yet similar in meaning.
+You can name this page with something less bold yet similar in meaning.

 The Do-Not-Sell rule includes not only selling but any operation that involves transferring, releasing, disclosing, making available, and, generally speaking, giving away customers’ personal information.
 On this page, you have to provide users with the opportunity to opt-out of the sale of their data; for example, they can tick a checkbox near the “I forbid to sell my information” statement.
 After users opt-out, it is your responsibility to make sure that their information won’t be sold or shared.

-The Tomy John brand has put the link to the “Do not sell my personal information” page in the footer.
+The Tomy John brand has linked the “Do not sell my personal information” page in the footer.